Coxswain (rowing): Cox box

-Coxes frequently use a "cox box," the primary function of which is to amplify the coxswain's voice for the rowers.
+Coxswains frequently use a "cox box," the primary function of which is to amplify the coxswain's voice for the rowers.
 Depending on its size, a rowing shell may be fitted with up to four speakers for this purpose.
 Most models of cox box also show the rate in strokes per minute of the rower in the stroke seat (the aftmost seat, next to the coxswain).

 Historically the cox would have carried (or worn strapped to their head) a conical, unpowered megaphone to amplify their voice.

 Other common features of cox boxes include: